joe-antognini/joe-antognini.github.io/_posts/2014-09-25-what-is-a-dex.markdown

 an order of magnitude, so the width of each bin is a factor of $$10^{0.1}
 \approx 1.26$$.
 This is clumsy, so instead we simply say that each bin has a width of 0.1 dex.

+A dex is completely equivalent with a "bel," which occasionally comes up in engineering and physics.
+The bel is much more widely known with its deci- prefix as the "decibel."
+A decibel is therefore equal to 0.1 dex.